 Choosing a physician

 Finding a physician early in pregnancy is important.
 Regular check-ups are needed to evaluate the growth and development of your baby as well as maintaining a check on the mother’s health and well-being.
-At SRMC, we have 3 Family Practice Providers who deliver: Dr. Rebecca Allard, Dr. Brandon Brown and Dr. Mandy Shaw.
+At SRMC, we have 2 Family Practice Providers who deliver: Dr. Rebecca Allard, Dr. James Popovich, and Dr. Sara Sholar.

-Be sure to preregister no more than one month before your planned delivery date.
+Be sure to preregister no more than 30 days before your planned delivery date.
 If you are planning a cesarean delivery and it is scheduled more than 48 hours in advance, an SRMC registered nurse will attempt to call you at the daytime number you provided to gather important preregistration information.
-If you have questions, please call us at 308.254.5065 anytime.
+If you have questions, To preregister please call us at 308.254.7268 ex.
+1033 anytime.

 Preparing for the Big Day